Phone-GWP-group

 What are the specifications of Correx®?

-These different weights and strengths make Correx® suitable for a wide range of different applications.
+These different weights and strengths make Correx® suitable for a wide range of other applications.

 What colours is Correx® available in?